 Our first flight to Walt Disney World with our three kiddos was about 8 years ago.
 We decided to fly to Orlando for our Disney trip, and thankfully it was uneventful and full of excitement.
 The best part was it got us to Florida in two hours instead of two days :).
 But, it wasn’t without a lot of preparation that we had a successful flight there and home.
 Since then, I have flown with all three of them once, by myself.
 And then most recently I have flown with our daughter each time on our Mommy/Me Disney trips.
 Each flight ends up fine, but preparing beforehand to make it successful can take some work.
-Today, I am going to share some tips with you on flying with children, in hopes that the next time you are on your way to your next adventure, you feel prepared and excited…not stressed!
+Today, I am going to share some tips with you on flying with children.
+I hope the next time you are on your way to your next adventure, you feel prepared and excited…not stressed!

 Ask that the seat next to you be blocked if the flight isn’t full.
 This gives you an extra seat for a “lap” baby to sit and squirm on, or for your kids to have a little more room.
 If you’re not traveling with a lap baby, this could come in handy for extra room if your child wants to lay down and rest.
 I have found this is not often possible on flights leaving Orlando, but going down our flights aren’t usually full.
 Another option is to choose a row near the back of the plane, as those do not tend to fill up as quickly.